wbcmedia/wbcmedia.github.io/2026/draft.md

 **_Barclay Two_** : We need proof that Gideon hid the real will

+- [ ] Need to make it much clearer that he's going to want to retrieve the real will

 **_Freddie_** : How do we prove that?

 **_Tripps_** :  We need to set a trap

 **_Mrs Buttermuffin_** :  Catch him red handed

+**_Freddie_** : I have an idea...

 ---

-# News - Cake For The Needy
+# FOC News - Cake For The Needy

-(FOC)

 **_Roxy Belmeadows_** : ...And finally, a local Wildboarclough group is donating a huge cake to feed the hungry, impoverished and entitled folk of...
 Sutton and Langley.
-This charity event is dedicated to the late Lord Naff who dedicated his life to helping those less fortunate than himself.
-It will be named...
+The event, dedicated to the late Lord Naff, will be named...
 Clive Aid.
 We can speak now to the creator of the cake, Mrs Buttermuffin.
 Mrs Buttermuffin, would you perhaps tell us a little more about the cake itself?

-**_Mrs Buttermuffin_** : Well, it's the usual ingredients really... flour, butter, margarine, lard, chip-fat, eggs, Marmite, cream, vinegar, two types of jam... raspberry and anchovy, a little bit of sharp sand for texture, and I dust the top with a mixture of icing sugar and Shake-n-Vac.
+**_Mrs Buttermuffin_** : Well, it's the usual ingredients really... flour, butter, margarine, lard, chip-fat, eggs, Marmite, cream, vinegar, two types of jam... raspberry and pilchard, a little bit of sharp sand for texture, and I dust the top with a mixture of icing sugar and Shake-n-Vac.

 **_Roxy Belmeadows_** : And what do you use to make it rise so much?